codurance/site/_posts/2018-08-13-automated-code-styling.md

 I learned to dislike using an automated tool for documentation comments.
 They are just not fit for the task.
 I have my own thinking about when to use documentation comments:

 - First, only use documentation comments on a public API, when people are going to use your library without being able to easily see the source code.
-I will not consider having the repo open to qualify as easily.
-Only if the code is in the same project can be considered so.
+I don't think an open repo can qualify as easily accessible in this context; Only if the code is in the same project can be considered easily accessible.
 - Second, the only true way of deciding if documentation code is needed is through any of: Pair Programming, Code Review, someone asking questions.
 - Third, the most important reasons for the documentation to exist are: to explain what is doing, how the parameters will be used, and what is the meaning of the return.